Mathis Bolly

-Mathis Gazoa Kippersund Bolly (born 14 November 1990) is a professional footballer who plays as a forward.
+Mathis Gazoa Kippersund Bolly (born 14 November 1990) is a former professional footballer who played as a forward.
 Bolly made his professional debut for the Norwegian top flight side Lillestrøm.
 He represented Norway at youth international level, but chose to represent Ivory Coast national.

 Club career

 Born in Oslo to a Norwegian mother and an Ivorian father, Bolly grew up at Holmlia in Oslo and played youth football for Lyn, Oppsal IL and Holmlia before transferring to Lillestrøm in 2008.
 He made his debut for the first team in the Tippeligaen match against Stabæk and played two matches in his first season with the club.
 In the 2009 season, Bolly's second season with Lillestrøm, he played 10 matches in Tippeligaen.
 Bolly scored his first Tippeligaen goal in the 1–0 victory against Sandefjord on 3 October 2010.
 During the 2012 season Bolly scored four goals and made four assists.
 His contract with Lillestrøm lasted till the end of the 2013 season, though he had told the club that he didn't want to renew his contract.
 Lillestrøm subsequently accepted an offer from Fortuna Düsseldorf and on 2 January 2013, Bolly signed for a three-and-a-half-year contract with the German side.

 Bolly made his Bundesliga debut in the match against Mainz 05 when he came on as a substitute.
 He started the next match against Bayern Munich on 9 March 2013, where he also scored one of Fortuna Düsseldorf's goals in the 3–2 loss.
 The next week, Bolly scored another goal when Fortuna Düsseldorf drew 1–1 away against VfL Wolfsburg.
 Fortuna Düsseldorf was relegated after the 2012–13 season, but Bolly stayed with the team when they played in the 2.
 Bundesliga in the following season.

 On 19 February 2019, Bolly joined Molde on a one-year contract.
 He got his Molde debut on 18 July 2019 when he came on as a 62nd minute substitute in Molde's 0–0 draw away against KR in the 2019–20 UEFA Europa League first qualifying round.
 On 1 October 2019, Molde announced that they had agreed a contract extension with Bolly that will keep him at the club till the end of the 2022 season.